The holiday season is here and many are eager to spend long-awaited time with loved ones to end a challenging year.

 Consider the health of the travelers and COVID-19 spread

-If any travelers are high-risk, or you are going to visit someone who is high-risk, carefully consider whether the trip is worth it – keep in mind, the CDC recommends staying home is the safest option.
+If any travelers are high-risk, or you are going to visit someone who is high-risk, carefully consider whether the trip is worth it – keep in mind, the CDC urges staying home is the safest option.

 You’ll also want to check if there is a high rate of community spread in either the area you are traveling from or your destination, as that raises the risk level of the trip.
+And now cases are rising in nearly all parts of the country, even in rural areas.
+You can check these numbers on a state or county level.

 “You might want to think twice about visiting a location with a high infection prevalence and where masks are not mandated,” Troisi said.